mseminatore/TeslaJS/README.md

 Here are some of the most recent features and fixes:

 1. In **1.0.54** Last update for version 1.x.x!
+Test and code coverage implemented.
 2. In **2.0.0** Big changes!
 Changed callback style to Nodeback AND added *Async versions using Promises!
 3. In **2.0.4** Finished refactoring samples to use new common sample framework.
 Much simpler

 ## Known Issues

-1. The **testla** sample is now on hold.
-Suggestions are welcome but please hold bug reports.
+1. The **testla** sample has now been factored out into its own project.
 2. The homelink API appears to require Autopilot.
 Can someone with AP test and report back?
 3. Calendar support not yet functional.
 If someone can share the JSON for a valid calendar request that would help.